 If you’re just getting started in the gym, the best piece of advice we can offer is to make sure your shoes are comfortable.
 If your feet aren’t happy, chances are you won’t have an enjoyable introduction to climbing.
 Our second recommendation is to save your money and opt for an entry-level (or even used) shoe until you’re sure you’re committed to the sport (we have a full list of options in our round-up of the best climbing shoes for beginners).
 Finally, you’ll probably appreciate a Velcro closure for the gym, where you’ll likely take your shoes off between boulder problems or while belaying.
 Models like the Black Diamond Momentum and La Sportiva Tarantulace above are great places to start.
 For more tips on getting started in the gym, check out our Indoor Climbing 101 article.

-On the other hand, if you're really pushing the grade indoors (particularly on boulders), you’ll want to be wearing an aggressive, bouldering-specific shoe.
-Look for soft rubber (Vibram XS Grip 2 is one our favorites), an aggressive, slipper-like build, and a flexible rand—and be sure to size your shoe relatively tight.
+On the other hand, if you're really pushing your grade indoors (particularly on boulders), you’ll want to be wearing an aggressive, bouldering-specific shoe.
+Look for soft rubber (Vibram XS Grip 2 is one of our favorites), an aggressive, slipper-like build, and a flexible rand—and be sure to size your shoe relatively tight.
 Models like the Scarpa Drago and Five Ten Hiangle are great gym options.
 Further, because of the rise in popularity of indoor comp climbing, climbing shoe companies are now offering even softer versions of their most aggressive shoes—like the La Sportiva Solution Comp and the Butora Acro Comp—designed specifically for indoor climbing.
 In the end, whether you're new to climbing or projecting double-digit V-grades in the gym, check out the “Best Uses” column of our comparison table above to see which shoes we recommend for indoor climbing.

 Rock climbing shoes (bouldering at the gym)

-Gym climbing is generally on vertical or overhanging walls
+Gym climbing is generally on vertical or overhanging walls | Credit: Switchback Travel

 Downturn: Flat, Moderate, or Aggressive

-We have used the term “downturn” many times above—it’s of the most notable features of a climbing shoe.
-Essentially, downturn defines the amount of curve in the sole of a shoe, from banana shaped (aggressive) to flat.
+We have used the term “downturn” many times above—it’s one of the most notable features of a climbing shoe.
+Essentially, downturn defines the amount of curve in the sole of a shoe, from banana-shaped (aggressive) to flat.
 The more aggressive the downturn, the more power your toes have to pull and perch on small edges, but the less your feet are able to rest in their natural position.
 In general, aggressive shoes perform well on steep rock, and flat shoes shine on vertical to less-than-vertical terrain.
 Just picture the banana shape of a shoe like the La Sportiva Solution, and envision toeing in on overhanging holds with the power to pull your body towards them.
-Then tilt the rock back to slab, and you’ll understand that you want a flat shoe (like the Butora Endeavor 2.0 or TC Pro) that allows you to stand on the ball of your foot.
+Then tilt the rock back to slab, and you’ll understand that you want a flat shoe (like the Butora Endeavor or TC Pro) that allows you to stand on the ball of your foot.

 Rock climbing shoes (downturn comparison)

-La Sportiva's moderately downturned Katana and flat TC Pro (older versions pictured)
+La Sportiva's moderately downturned Katana and flat TC Pro (older versions pictured) | Credit: Switchback Travel

 Soft vs. Stiff